Andrew has been an Okie for 30 plus years. He has spent the majority of that time complaining about things.

 Beating Depression Takes Effort Everyday

 I am depressed.
-Not like my team just lost depressed but clinically so.
-The clinical kind of depression is just the "my team lost" kind of depression but for a lot longer and with no team losing necessary.
+I don't mean like my sports team just lost depressed, but clinically so.
+The clinical kind of depression is just the "my team lost" kind of depression but it lasts a lot longer and there's no team necessary.

 Despite what corny family sitcoms from the '90s will have you believe, this kind of thing can't be immediately fixed with a pep talk and some awful music playing lowly in the background.
 There is hope, however, even if you aren't a member of the Tanner family!
 If you have found yourself in a rut in your life as of late, don't despair.
 Things can and probably will look up.

 I have found through my experience that with a hefty dose of antidepressants and a few daily exercises, I can put my pants on and get out of the house at least ninety percent of the time.
 It may not sound perfect, but ninety percent is an A.

 1. Get Up Every Morning

 I know this sounds kind of obvious, but if you are dealing with some intense depressive episodes, getting out of bed can be the hardest part of your day.
 It can be tempting, especially with nothing on the agenda, to lay in bed all day and only get up when you absolutely have to.
 Again, I know this sounds simple, but you are the one who googled articles about how to deal with your depression.
 There is at least a fifty percent chance you are not wearing pants right now.
 Let's not get judgmental.